iopipe/iopipe-java/README.md

      generic handler to wrap with IOpipe.
    * `com.example`, implies that the `requestHandler` method be used.
    * `com.example::requestHandler` specifies both a class and method.
+ * `com.iopipe.collectorurl` or `IOPIPE_COLLECTOR_URL`
+   * Alternative URL for the collector, this is mostly used for debugging and experimentation with newer collectors.

 IOpipe uses tinylog for its internal logging, to make debug output from IOpipe easier to see tinylog can be configured using the following information located